 - Refer to the notes on the map for specific camping, hut and accommodation locations.

 - Food – food resupply points are far between so plan accordingly.
 Refer to the notes on the map for resupply options

 - Water – treat all water before drinking.
 Reliable water can be up to 100km (62miles) apart, refer to notes on the map for water sources.

 - Pub Meals – treat yourself to a pub meal when available

 - General Stores – the general stores along the route only stock basic supplies but enough to get you by.
 Note general stores generally close early, 5-6pm.

-Once we have finalised the route in October, we will provide trail notes.
-These will also be emailed to all registered riders.
+Once we have finalised the route in October, we will provide a ride manual here.
+This will also be emailed to all registered riders.

 Several people have written articles about their experience on previous Hunt 1000 trips.
 These provide some great perspectives and additional images from the trail:

 Below is the publically available 2017 Hunt 1000 route.
 The updated 2019 route will be sent to those that register.